CS-433/ml-project-1-jaggifanclub/.ipynb_checkpoints/README-checkpoint.md

 The data used in this project is stored in compressed format in ***data.zip***.
 Note that the path used to access the data will have to be adapted.

+The plotting functions generate images that were saved using the save_img boolean argument.
+This argument has now been set to **False** such the running the code will regenerate them in the notebook without overwriting them in the ***figure*** folder, enabling the control of reproducibility.

+More extensive comments and discussion of the results are available in the report.

 The labels are under the binary form {-1,1}.
 The negative log likelihood loss function was derived accordingly.